 Unless otherwise noted in an FOA, this section is required for submissions to NIH and other PHS agencies.
 This section (formerly "Literature Cited") should include any references cited in the PHS 398 Research Plan component(see Section 5.5 for details on completing that component).
-The reference should be limited to relevant and current literature.
-While there is not a page limitation, it is important to be concise and to select only those literature references pertinent to the proposed research.
-For publicly available citations, URLs or PubMed Central (PMC)
+When citing articles that fall under the Public Access Policy, were authored or co-authored by the applicant and arose from NIH support, provide the NIH Manuscript Submission reference number (e.g., NIHMS97531) or the Pubmed Central (PMC) reference number (e.g., PMCID234567) for each article.
+If the PMCID is not yet available because the Journal submits articles directly to